 Teachers' Committee due to a change in structure the planning panel met several times, and 3 sessions were organised for all teachers.
-These sessions covered teaching controversial issues, RE (Religious Education) and Humanism.
-On average, there was an attendance of 25 participants per session.
+Work was prepared and shared with all schools on the theme of 'The Big Picture', for this year's Integrated Education month.